 - Stock images and videos

-If your a current LymphaTouch user, please email firstname.lastname@example.org for your login details.
+If you’re a current LymphaTouch user, please email firstname.lastname@example.org for your login details.

 - Introduction to LymphaTouch